jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 4th, 2018
+- worked on WDF.
+- learning how to break steps into smaller functions, refactorign shopping list.
+- now at 85%

 #### February 3rd, 2018
 - worked on WDF.
 - now at 78%.
 On track to hit my goal this month.